DanielMalede/PakaWala-surf-store/README.md

 REACT_APP_HOT_APR_KEY=<your_api_firebase_key>

-Replace the values with your own MongoDB URI, a secret string for JWT token encryption, and your Stripe API keys.
+Replace the values with your own Firebase URI.
 Run the application: npm start in both the client and server directories.

 <h2>Features</h2>